 Capital Receipts Reserve - This reserve holds the proceeds from the disposal of assets, which are restricted by statute from being used other than to fund new capital expenditure.
-All capital receipts were used to fund capital expenditure incurred during the year, therefore the balance on this reserve is nil.
+Some capital receipts were used to fund capital expenditure incurred during the year, and the remaining balance on this reserve is expected to be utilised fully in future years.